Google Research Scholar Program 2022 for Early-career Professors (up to $60,000)

 Applications for the Google Research Scholar Program 2022 are now open.
 The Research Scholar Program aims to support early-career professors who are pursuing research in fields relevant to Google.

 The Research Scholar Program provides unrestricted gifts to support research at institutions around the world, and is focused on funding world-class research conducted by early-career professors.
 It is Google’s hope that this program will help develop collaborations with new professors and encourage the formation of long-term relationships.

 - The funds granted will be up to $60,000 USD and are intended to support the advancement of the professor’s research.

-- Open to professors (assistant, associate, etc) at a university or degree-granting research institution.
+- Applicant should be a full-time assistant, associate, or full professor at a university or degree-granting research institution.

-- Applicants can submit one application per round, and apply a maximum of three times.
+- Applicants can submit one application per round.

 - Algorithms and optimization